Jo-PHI/Deviation_as_Signal_Preprint/README.md

 * [`Deviation_as_Signal_Preprint.md`](./Deviation_as_Signal_Preprint.md) — full preprint

 * License.
   This work is licensed under a Creative Commons Attribution 4.0 International License (CC BY 4.0).
 This Preprint has been submitted for publication on arXiv, pending endorsement.
-Please cite appropriately.**
+Please cite appropriately.
----

-## Citation
+* Citation.
 Esterly, J. (2026).
 Deviation as Signal: Outcome Data Reverses AI Classification from Error to Expertise.
 Simulation Studies Across Four Domains.
 Preprint.

 ---

-PH is a research program documenting tacit knowledge and embodied expertise across operational domains.
+PHI is a research program documenting tacit knowledge and embodied expertise across operational domains.
 The program's archive draws on approximately thirty years of cross-domain fieldwork in skilled trades, healthcare, manufacturing, finance, and the arts.
-Deviation as Signal applies that fieldwork lineage to the assessment of operational AI systems and the ways those systems currently classify — and misclassify — the human intelligence inside them.
+"Deviation as Signal" applies that fieldwork lineage to the assessment of operational AI systems and the ways those systems currently classify — and misclassify — the human intelligence inside them.

-Contact
-Jo Esterly
+Contact: Jo Esterly • phi@joesterly.com
-PHI: Portraits of Human Intelligence phi@joesterly.com
+PHI: Portraits of Human Intelligence

 For inquiries about the research, the methodology or collaboration on the planned N=55 replication and discrimination testing studies, please reach out directly.